Laparoscopic Gall Bladder Stone Surgery

 • Dizziness or fainting

-Laparoscopic Treatment Options:
+Treatment Options:

-• Salpingostomy (removal of the pregnancy, tube preserved)
+• Salpingostomy: Removal of pregnancy, tube preserved

 3. Hysterectomy (Laparoscopic Uterus Removal)

-• Total: Removal of uterus and cervix
+• Total: Uterus and cervix removed

 • Partial: Uterus only

-• Radical: Uterus, cervix, surrounding tissues, and upper vagina (usually for cancer)
+• Radical: Uterus, cervix, and surrounding tissues

 Advantages: